Movies and dinner are so 2003, people! Up the ante with these totes romantic (yet unexpected) things to do in Hong Kong.

 1. Saddle up at Clearwater Bay Equestrian Centre

 Is your loved one a pony fan?
 No, we’re not talking about the Happy Wednesday night Happy Valley racecourse!
 Instead, head to picturesque Clearwater Bay Equestrian Centre (CEEC) for a fun horse-riding session.
-The centre, which is home to around 43 horses and ponies, along with eight instructors, is open to both members and non-members.
+The centre is open to both members and non-members.
 Beginners can hire gear, and there is a shop selling all the necessary equipment.

 2. Visit Tai O